Ideal

 F18

-Display shows F18, heater may shut down during operation, sometimes with fan still running.
+The display shows F18, and the heater may shut down during operation, sometimes with the fan still running.

 Flue Fan Speed / Tachometer Fault